metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_prometheus_agent_v1alpha1_manifest.md

 Optional:

+- `attach_metadata` (Attributes) AttachMetadata configures additional metadata to the discovered targets.When the scrape object defines its own configuration, it takesprecedence over the scrape class configuration. (see [below for nested schema](#nestedatt--spec--scrape_classes--attach_metadata))
 - `default` (Boolean) Default indicates that the scrape applies to all scrape objects thatdon't configure an explicit scrape class name.Only one scrape class can be set as the default.
 - `metric_relabelings` (Attributes List) MetricRelabelings configures the relabeling rules to apply to all samples before ingestion.The Operator adds the scrape class metric relabelings defined here.Then the Operator adds the target-specific metric relabelings defined in ServiceMonitors, PodMonitors, Probes and ScrapeConfigs.Then the Operator adds namespace enforcement relabeling rule, specified in '.spec.enforcedNamespaceLabel'.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#metric_relabel_configs (see [below for nested schema](#nestedatt--spec--scrape_classes--metric_relabelings))
 - `relabelings` (Attributes List) Relabelings configures the relabeling rules to apply to all scrape targets.The Operator automatically adds relabelings for a few standard Kubernetes fieldslike '__meta_kubernetes_namespace' and '__meta_kubernetes_service_name'.Then the Operator adds the scrape class relabelings defined here.Then the Operator adds the target-specific relabelings defined in the scrape object.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--scrape_classes--relabelings))
 - `tls_config` (Attributes) TLSConfig defines the TLS settings to use for the scrape.
 When thescrape objects define their own CA, certificate and/or key, they takeprecedence over the corresponding scrape class fields.For now only the 'caFile', 'certFile' and 'keyFile' fields are supported. (see [below for nested schema](#nestedatt--spec--scrape_classes--tls_config))

+<a id="nestedatt--spec--scrape_classes--attach_metadata"></a>
+### Nested Schema for `spec.scrape_classes.attach_metadata`

+Optional:

+- `node` (Boolean) When set to true, Prometheus attaches node metadata to the discoveredtargets.The Prometheus service account must have the 'list' and 'watch'permissions on the 'Nodes' objects.

 <a id="nestedatt--spec--scrape_classes--metric_relabelings"></a>
 ### Nested Schema for `spec.scrape_classes.metric_relabelings`